odys-z/Anclient/docsphinx/source/starter/jsample.rst

     line 1:19 mismatched input '<EOF>' expecting '.'

-That's because of a warning message from `antlr4 <https://github.com/antlr/antlr4>`_ upon which semantic-\* are heavily based.
-Till now we find is safe to ignore it.
+That's because of a warning message from `antlr4 <https://github.com/antlr/antlr4>`_ upon which semansss-\* are heavily based.
+Till now we find its is safe to ignore it.

 Now, using a browser visiting e.g.::

     http://localhost:8080/jserv-sample/login.serv11

-and should get some error message like above.
+and should get some error messages like above.

 That's all!
-The sample service are running now.
-Next you should visit the service using one of the different version of Anclient.
+The jserv-sample service is running now.
+Next you should visit the service using one of the different versions of Anclient.
 See the :ref:`js client sample quick start <jsample-quick-start>` and the java client (TODO doc).